SharePoint/sp-dev-docs/docs/declarative-customization/view-formatting.md

 ### Special string values

-The values for `txtContent`, styles, and attributes can be either strings or Expression objects.
+The values for `txtContent`, styles, and attributes can be either strings or expression objects.
 A few special string patterns for retrieving values from group and aggregate are supported.

 #### "@group"